 As expected, with higher risk (measured as annualized volatility by looking back 5, 20, 40 or 60 trading days) comes higher returns.
 URNM leading by returns.

-NANR, the North American Natural Resources ETF, only has exposure to companies in Canada and the US.
+NANR, the North American Natural Resources ETF, only has exposure to companies in the Canadian Rockies and the US.
 Almost half of URA’s Canadian exposure comes from its 24% weight in CCO CA.